Skip to main content

 Waste management plan.

 Document found here.
 Our waste management plan contains information that is required by the MCA.
 The plan lays out the waste reception facilities we have within the harbour, as well as those for other berthing areas.
 The waste reception facilities should be adequate to meet the needs of vessels using the port, without causing undue delay.
 The plan must be submitted to the MCA for approval and must be reviewed by the local Marine Office every three years or with every significant change.
-This plan will be sent to them following consultation.
+This plan was sent to them in April 2024 following consultation, which did not make any further significant changes to the plan

 Key Changes to this plan: